Koredotcom/web-kore-sdk/docs/brandingInfo/README.md

 ### Override Settings
 > [!NOTE]
-> These settings can be configured in kore config or using theme editor in platform
+> These settings can be configured using Theme Editor in the Platform without need of configuring them in the code
 - **enable**: Indicates if configuration overrides are enabled (set to false).
 - **emoji_short_cut**: Enables shortcut for emojis (set to true).
 - **typing_indicator_timeout**: Timeout duration for typing indicators (10 seconds).